Budgeting & Forecasting

 2. On the Info tab, choose an existing Section name from the dropdown, or define your own by typing in the Section field.

 3. Enter a Description for this line of the section.
-The Description must be unique.
+The Description must be unique and has a max length of 100 characters.

 4. If this line will be the line that is posted, click Post to Budget Worksheet and specify the Worksheet, Account and any other applicable dimensions.